rasschaert/galera_initiator/README.md

-bootstrapping | mysqld is starting, bootstrapping a new cluster running       | mysqld is running, member of a cluster initiating    | galera_init is running, will possibly soon bootstrap or join a cluster stopped       | mysqld is stopped
+bootstrapping | mysqld is starting, bootstrapping a new cluster running       | mysqld is running, member of a cluster initiating    | galera_init is running, will possibly soon bootstrap or join a cluster locked        | galera_init is running and obtained a lock for looking up seqno's stopped       | mysqld is stopped

 ###Vagrant
 There's a [Vagrant environment](https://github.com/rasschaert/vagrant-galera) that installs a Galera cluster fully automatically using these scripts.